 The INTO progression course suited to this programme is

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 Studying for a BSc in Pharmaceutical Biotechnology degree at Queen‘s will assist students in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.

-Placements provide an opportunity to supplement formal University education with invaluable industrial experience and present an opportunity to form strong links with potential employers.
-Moreover, this will help students develop vital skills, improve their employability and ultimately help them become more aware of the global pharmaceutical community and their connection to it.
-The School of Pharmacy have also introduced a range of other activities to support successful employability post degree.
+The School of Pharmacy has introduced a range of activities to support successful employability post degree.
 These include industrial visits to local pharmaceutical industries, employability workshops, writing CVs and job applications, psychometric tests and interview preparation techniques.